 A Short History About Getting to This Point

-This section provides some insights by Al Shalloway for the interested reader about attempts to get here that, while somewhat effective, are not as effective as this.
+This section provides some insights by Al Shalloway for the interested reader about his path to adopting inherent simplicity.

 I have long believed in looking at patterns.
 Christopher Alexander’s work, in particular The Timeless Way of Building, has had a tremendous impact on me.
 My ability to digest a lot of disparate information and make a cohesive theory has long enabled me to go into organizations and see both what is happening and what to do.
 Admittedly I’ve had a lot of training in this – mathematics, psychology, engineering and science.
 Some people told me I’ve just got a knack for it.
 But I’ve always felt that all I was doing was bringing my instinctual observations up to conscious decisions.
 This meant others could do this if they knew how to look at the problem.